Soft targets are open to the public and often unprotected

 - Adjust business hours to limit access.

-- Add barriers, limit available entry doors.
+- Add barriers, and limit available entry doors and escape routes.

-- Add restrictive policy, procedures, rules.
+- Add a restrictive policy, procedures, and rules.

 - Add personnel to monitor or limit access.